ykadec/week_1_homework/README.md

 https://developer.mozilla.org/en-US/docs/Web/HTML/Element

 It's pretty remarkable to me that the entire web is built with such a relatively small number of elements.
-And even of that small number, we use even fewer on a daily basis.
+And of that small number, we use even fewer on a daily basis.

 Anyway, I usually find it best to head straight for the examples when dealing with programming language documentation: